What Applications use Ring Resonators?

 The Fabry-Pérot resonator is a type of optical cavity that uses two parallel reflecting surfaces.
 When these surfaces are in resonance, optical waves can pass through.
 This interferometer was first developed in 1899 by Charles Fabry and Alfred Perot.

 Fabry-Perot resonsators are fundamental optical devices with many applications.
 For example, they can be used to measure the length and frequency of light, or to filter out specific spatial modes.
-In the bidirectional formulation, the Beam Envelopes Interface (BEE) technique is often used to compute the transmission and reflection properties of macroscopic Fabry-Perot resotors.

 Microring resonator

+Microring optical resonators can be used for a wide range of optical applications, including lasers and fiber optics.
 Microring resonators are important components in high-index contrast photonic platforms.
 They can enable on-chip field enhancement, spectral filtering, and fast modulation of optical signals.
-Microring resonators have been successfully demonstrated in a number of platforms over the past decade, including silicon nitride.